 Apartment with Balcony has a queensize bed and a comfortable single pull-out bed (on request).
-Corner Apartment 5 is a kingsize or twin and can be joined to Corner Apartment 4 (a queensize double).
-Grand Apartment has a queensize main bedroom plus a comfortable double sofabed in its lounge suitable for 2 children aged 2-12.
-Master Apartment 7 can sleep 2 adults (large bedroom) and 1 child aged 2-12 (sofabed)
+The Corner Apartments can be joined to sleep 4.
+The Master Apartment has a comfortable double sofabed in the lounge (suitable for 2 children aged 2-12), while the Top Floor Apartment has 2 queensize beds in one room, plus a single sofabed.

 On request (extra cost)

 - Night lights

 Remember baby and child equipment may be limited or need pre-booking

 - Roman ruins

 - Airport: Fiumicino (45 mins) or Ciampino (30 mins)

 - Shop: 2 minutes' walk

 CasaCau is in the very heart of Rome, steps from the Trevi Fountain.